Nacim-Guellati/Catching-fish-presence-FishNet/doc/test.md

 1. Open `Catching-fish-presence-FishNet/object_detection/detection.py` with a text editor and check the following:
 - line 12: NUM_CLASSES: the pre-trained model only has 1 class: "fish", so it should be set to "1"
-- Edit PATH_TO_LABELS and PATH_TO_MODEL so they point respectively to `Catching-fish-presence-FishNet/object_detection/FishNet/data/object_detection.pbtxt` and `Catching-fish-presence-FishNet/object_detection/FishNet/model/pre-trained_model/frozen_inference_graph.pb`
+- line 11 & 15: Edit PATH_TO_LABELS and PATH_TO_MODEL so they point respectively to `Catching-fish-presence-FishNet/object_detection/FishNet/data/object_detection.pbtxt` and `Catching-fish-presence-FishNet/object_detection/FishNet/model/pre-trained_model/frozen_inference_graph.pb`
-- Path at line 21 must also point to `Catching-fish-presence-FishNet/object_detection/FishNet/model/pre-trained_model/frozen_inference_graph.pb`
+- Path at line 19 must also point to `Catching-fish-presence-FishNet/object_detection/FishNet/model/pre-trained_model/frozen_inference_graph.pb`
-- line 124: make sure the image format is the same as the images you have in your test set (.jpeg/ .jpg/ etc..) which are located in `Catching-fish-presence-FishNet/images/test_set`.
+- line 119: make sure the image format at the end of the line is the same as the images you have in your test set (.jpeg/ .jpg/ etc..) which are located in `Catching-fish-presence-FishNet/images/test_set`.

 2. Open `Catching-fish-presence-FishNet/object_detection/FishNet/data/object_detection.pbtxt` with a text editor and make sure that the following is written in it: